 Interbank Lending

-Interbank lending is the market where banks borrow and lend reserves to each other, primarily on an overnight basis, with the rate on these transactions serving as a key monetary policy benchmark.
+Interbank lending is the market where banks borrow and lend reserves to each other, primarily on an overnight basis, and the rate on these transactions is a key monetary policy benchmark.

 What Is Interbank Lending?